-Viewing Location Junction of Abbotts Road & Aldington Road, Kemps Creek- Looking East GPS 33°51'12''S, 150°47'17''E Elevation (Eye-level) 52.7m Date and Time 25th November 2020 - 2.27pm Baseline Photo & Photomontage Figure Figures 28a, 28b & 28c (Photomontage Extended Angle of View) Visual Description Approx. Viewing Distance from Site Boundary 20m View description & prominence of the development This viewpoint was taken further along Abbotts Road immediately adjacent to the proposed site entry to the ESR development.
-Motorists either heading into the proposed development or Road would experience this view.
-To the right of image is the entry to the residential property no. 1028 Mamre Road, access to take a photograph was denied at this location (refer to section 3.0 for further details).
-To the centre and left of shot is the boundary of the development site.
+Viewing Location Junction of Abbotts Road & Aldington Road, Kemps Creek- Looking East GPS 33°51'12"S, 150°47'17"E Elevation (Eye-level) 52.7m Date and Time 25th November 2020 - 2.27pm Baseline Photo & Photomontage Figure Figures 28a, 28b & 28c (Photomontage Extended Angle of View) Visual Description Approx. Viewing Distance from Site Boundary 20m View description & prominence of the development This viewpoint was taken further along Abbotts Road immediately adjacent to the proposed site entry to the ESR development.
+Motorists either heading into the proposed would experience this view.
+To the right of image is the entry to the residential property no. 1028 Mamre Road, access to take a photograph was denied at this location (refer to section 3.0 fo boundary of the development site.
 Currently this contains a cul-de-sac for property access and existing vegetation within property no. 290 Aldington Road.
 Visual Receptor Sensitivity Similar to Viewpoint 1 views are likely to be experienced by motorists traveling towards the site, these will be transient and for a short time period only.
-In contrast to VP 1 longer distance views do not presently exist due to the rising topography and presence of existing vegetation.
+In contras due to the rising topography and presence of existing vegetation.
 Therefore, the sensitivity has been judged to be low.
-Magnitude of Change Views are direct and at close range with changes over a noticeable horizontal and vertical extent however, following maturity, landscape planting should sit the development more comfortably in the landscape.
-Retaining walls are tiered with landscaping to reduce the apparent change in level.
-However, the proposed development will be clearly noticeable and the view would be altered by its presence.
-It is judged that the residual magnitude of change is high.
+Magnitude of Change Views are direct and at close range with changes over a noticeable horizontal and vertical extent however, following maturity, landscape planting should sit the de Sandstone logs are tiered with landscaping to reduce the apparent change in level and trees shrubs are used to hide the retaining wall up to warehouse 1.
+However and the view would be altered by its presence.
+It is judged that the residual magnitude of change is high .
 Significance of Visual Impact The significance of the visual impact at this location is judged to be moderate/minor.